hexandcube/hexandcube.eu.org/content/twitter.md

 - Have a **Disruptive** (50% - 74%) [Bot Sentinel](https://botsentinel.com) rating (**After manual verification**)
 - Violate Twitter's [Rules and Policies](https://help.twitter.com/en/rules-and-policies#twitter-rules) (Will get reported)
 - Have been created within the last 4 weeks, have no profile picture and have the default Twitter username (with numbers)
-- Engage in harmful activites such as spamming, harassment, etc.
+- Engage in harmful activites such as harassment, doxing, etc.
 - Exhibit signs of pedophilia or zoophilia
-- Exhibit signs of racism, homophobia, xenophobia, and other types of discrimination based on nationality, religious beliefs, sex, gender, etc.
+- Discriminate other users based on nationality, religious beliefs, identity, gender, etc.
-- Spread disinformation- Information confirmed to be not true by scientific consensus
+- Spread disinformation - Information confirmed to be not true
 - Spread theories (theses) as facts without providing scientific proofs
 - Are a part of known dangerous organizations and hate groups
+- Support actions of terrorist states (e.g. Russia, North Korea)
 - Promote or endorse, products or services for profit without clearly declaring the advertisement
-- Send unsolicited DM's (Direct Messages)
 - Impersonate another individual or oraganization
 - Post Tweets with hashtags that are not related to the content of the Tweet
-- Have an NFT profile picture or .eth in display name
 - Promote scams
-- **Support Russia's current actions against Ukraine**

 &nbsp;

-**People who support Russia's actions and/or post Russian propaganda will get reported!**